code-423n4/code-contests/SUBMISSION_POLICY.md

 In order to help us triage and prioritize submissions, please ensure that your reports:

-- Are submitted no earlier than **3 hours prior** to the code contest stop time.
+- Are submitted no later than the code contest stop time.

 - Consolidate multiple bug findings within a single document.